-11 Most Common DUI Penalties, Punishments, And Consequences For A DUI Or DWI Conviction:
+11 Most Common Penalties, Punishments, And Local Consequences For a DUI, DWI Conviction:

 - Administrative Driver’s License Hearing